-Shropshire is the second largest inland county with a population of 323,600 at the 2021 census, a growth of 5.7% from 2011 compared with 6.6% nationally.
-Shropshire is predominantly rural - 98% of the county landmass is rural, with 2% urban - and has accompanying low population density with 101 persons per square kilometre compared with 434 in England.
+Shropshire is the second largest inland county with a population of 325,415 (323,600 at the 2021 census), a growth of 5.7% from 2011 compared with 6.6% nationally.
+Shropshire is predominantly rural - 98% of the county landmass is rural, with 2% urban - and has accompanying low population density with 97 persons per square kilometre compared with 434 in England.
 Shrewsbury is the county town and has a population of around 76,000, with several market towns scattered across the county.
 Shropshire ranked 34th for total population out of 309 local authority areas in England.

 Shropshire has ambitions to increase the population and therefore has a plan to build 30,000 new homes by 2048, with a focus on sustainable construction.
 Nearby Telford and Wrekin, which is part of the historical county of Shropshire and which is surrounded by Shropshire to the north, east and west, grew by 11.4% over the same period, from 166,600 to 185,500.
 Over the same period there has been a 30% increase in people aged 65 years and over in Shropshire, compared with 20% nationally.
-This demographic shift has been exacerbated by the impact of the pandemic, with Shropshire Chamber of Commerce's Quarterly Business Survey's identifying employment gaps caused by (early) retirement of skilled workers.
-In total, 81,200 people are 65 or over, or 25%, compared with 18.7% nationally.
+In total, 81,200 people are 65 or over, or 25%, compared with 18.5% nationally.
+This demographic shift has impacted on the economy been exacerbated by the impact of the pandemic, with Shropshire Chamber of Commerce's Quarterly Business Survey's identifying employment gaps caused by (early) retirement of skilled workers.
 Shropshire is ranked 165 out of 317 local authorities for deprivation, with one ward in the bottom 5% nationally, which is in Shrewsbury.

 Shropshire is dominated by SMEs and micros, with 90.5% of businesses employing less than ten people and only 45 businesses employing more than 250 people.
 The top employment sectors are Health (15%), Manufacturing (10%), Accommodation and Food Services (10%) and Retail (9.6%).
 Shropshire's main economic challenge is productivity, with GVA per worked hour of £26.40 compared with £35.20 across the UK.
-This reflects the sectors that dominate the economy, that disproportionate numbers are employed in agriculture, and that fewer people are qualified at Level 4 and above than the national average.
+This reflects the sectors that dominate the economy, with a large employment base in low paid sectors (care, retail, hospitality), and that disproportionate numbers are employed in agriculture, and that fewer people are qualified at Level 4 and above than the national average.
 This is partly because Shrewsbury Colleges Group is so successful in educating young people and adults to Level 3 and exporting them to universities around the country whilst there is no university in Shropshire which is counterbalancing this by receiving students from other parts of the country.
+The unemployment claimant count in May 2023 was 3.4%, one of the lowest levels in the Midlands.